 The Group's property, plant and equipment are comprised of land, buildings and building improvements, production equipment, and office furniture and equipment.

 All amortization and impairment charges are included within amortization and impairment of non-financial assets.
-Land and building have been pledged as security for the promissory note (See notes 9 and 14).
+Land and building have been pledged as security for the promissory note (See note 9).

 The carrying amount can be analysed as follows: